renger08/Discord-Bot/README.md

 - server prefix, welcome message and etc.

 ### Note:
-This robot is made with minimal facilities and knowledge.
+This bot is made with minimal facilities and knowledge.
 This project can help you build a better bot with more features.
 This Repository is free and you can develop this bot.

 ---